FDA approved for more than 25 years

 Published 05/03/2023

-Updated 05/14/2024
+Updated 04/24/2025

-SMP is a cosmetic procedure that mimics the appearance of natural hair follicles and creates the look of fuller hair.
-A skilled SMP cosmetician can help address concerns such as thinning hair and male or female pattern baldness (also known as androgenetic alopecia).
+A skilled SMP specialist can help address concerns such as thinning hair and male pattern baldness (also known as androgenetic alopecia).

-1. Going With An Inexperienced Technician
+1. Not Going With an Experienced Technician

 Unlike typical hair loss treatment options or hair transplant surgery, a scalp micropigmentation procedure involves carefully selected pigments, tattoo instruments, and the artistic skills of an SMP provider.